How do they compare?

 EntraGuard vs. ThreatLocker, 2026

-ThreatLocker's allowlisting and compliance-gap dashboard are genuine strengths, scored accordingly.
-This isn't "allowlisting vs. no allowlisting" — many regulated clients run both models together.
+ThreatLocker's default-deny model and compliance-config dashboard are genuine strengths, scored accordingly.
+This isn't allowlisting vs. no allowlisting — many regulated organizations run both models together.

 | Capability | EntraGuard | ThreatLocker |